How Rising Energy Costs Will Affect Hosting Prices in the UK | Storm Internet

 “The way data centres tend to work is that they buy a lot of their power upfront.
 So while they are affected by the increases they are a little more protected in comparison to how many other businesses and consumers would be,” Benadel continued.

 For many data centres, it’s a waiting game.
-A protracted conflict and scant Russian resources pushed onto the global market mean prices will stay high for longer.
+A protracted conflict and scant Russian resources pushed onto exchange server hosting, the global market mean prices will stay high for longer.
 The danger to the hosting customer is that data centre contracts eventually expire.
 When that happens, data centres lose their advantage, and will eventually have to pass the cost on to their customers.

 “We should be able to ride it comfortably for now as we have buffers in place for such things.
 What I do think will start happening though is that businesses will start seeing more clauses added to fixed-price contracts that allow adjustment to cost for substantial increases to power prices,” said Benadel.

-So for now it is unlikely that hosting costs see any sharp increases – at least from those providers owning or partnered with data centres that have contracts in place.
+So for now it is unlikely that wordpress hosting costs see any sharp increases – at least from those providers owning or partnered with data centres that have contracts in place.
 Smaller hosts that run in-house data centres without the backing of long-term energy contracts may face some difficulty in passing the cost onto the consumer.

 But Benadel remains optimistic.